 Unattended-Upgrade::Allow-downgrade "true";

 Remember that allowing downgrades can be dangerous and lead to system instability or security vulnerabilities.
-It is recommended only to enable this option when necessary and to consider the risks involved carefully.
+It is recommended that you enable this option only when necessary and consider the risks involved carefully.

 Testing and Applying Changes